 7. Gives their clients information regarding other related resources that may be helpful.

-1. They are cheaper in cost than the court.
+1. They are cheaper than the court.

 2. Whatever is agreed on by the parties is confidential unlike in courts where everything is public.

 3. They act to resolve conflicts faster than the court proceedings which might take a lot of time to resolve an issue.

 4. They are neutral hence the agreement is only made by the two parties with his help as the professional mediator.

 1. Unlike in a court, in mediation, both parties can express their opinions and speak out their concerns.